WHEN GIVING IS NOT ENOUGH

-On that period, when they give, they set aside one ox for every ten oxen, a bushel of corns for every ten bushels of corns.
+During that period, when they give, they set aside one ox for every ten oxen, a bushel of corns for every ten bushels of corns.
 A portion of every product they had.

-What they set aside is considered as holy unto the Lord.
+What they set aside is considered holy unto the Lord.
 It does not mean it is clean alone but it is consecrated and become exclusive for God’s use.

 God has exclusivity on every offering that belongs to Him and He takes it seriously.

 In fact, when we use the tithes, the scripture says that we have to return them with interest.
 It is one-fifth of it or 20 percent.
 Does this mean God is so concerned with the money?
 No, but He wants to re-emphasize that it is” mine” and this is not “ours”.
 Lev 27:31

 In addition, He emphasized that not giving tithes is robbing Him and curses is upon those who do rob him.

 Lev 27:30-33 the Lord says that all the tithe of the land of the seed of the land, or of the fruit of the tree is the Lord; it’s holy unto the Lord. for every tenth of the herd or flock, whatever passes under the rod, the tenth one shall be holy to the Lord.
 He is not to be concerned whether it is good or bad, nor shall he exchange it, then both it and the substitute shall become holy.
 It shall not be redeemed.

 Do not think that we are helping God out.
 If you don’t have money and I give you one hundred; then I said to you give me the ten does not mean that you act like a rich and you enrich me since, at the start, the hundred is mine.